Fit-out: Layout | Appliances | Accessories | Suppliers

 Who’d uv thunk it?
 How things have changed!

-These days every camp site appears to be connected to solar panels feeding electrical current into rechargeable batteries, powering a wide range of home-style appliances to support our glamping holidays.
+Fast forward to now – every camp site appears to be connected to solar panels feeding electrical current into rechargeable batteries, powering a wide range of fridges and home-style appliances to support our glamping holidays.

-A Campervan or Motorhome takes comfortable camping to the next level – even in a compact layout.
+A Campervan or Motorhome with domestic-like appliances takes comfortable camping to the next level – even in a compact layout.
 Here is an overview of our van’s built-in glamping appliances and facilities….

 |